Tara-Cloud/aws-cdk-tutorial/README.md

 `pip install -r requirements.txt`

-Now that we are familiar with our project structure and we have installed the required modules, let's start building!
+Now that we are familiar with our project structure and we have installed the required modules, we can get to work with CDK!

 ## Step 3: Bootstrap Your AWS Account

-Our next step is to prepare our AWS environment to work with the AWS CDK.
-The AWS environment is a combincation of the AWS environment and AWS region where we are provisioning our cloud resources.
+Our next step is to prepare our AWS environment for CDK deployments.
+An AWS environment is a combincation of the AWS account and AWS region where we are provisioning our cloud resources.
 We prepare our AWS environment using a process called CDK Bootstrap.
 The CDK Bootstrap script will provision several resources in our AWS environment.
 CDK will rely on these resources behind the scenes when our CDK applications are being deployed.

 Bootstrapping an AWS environment is a one-time process.
 You will not need to run CDK Bootstrap again until you start deploying CDK applications in different AWS regions or a different AWS account.[Read more about CDK Bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)